crcdng/hen-timeline/timeline.md

 … to be continued

-*Initial version by @crcdng using information from Twitter, Medium, Youtube and other public sources.
+*written by [@crcdng](https://twitter.com/crcdng) based on research from Twitter, Medium, Youtube and other public sources.
 Special thanks to Javier Graciá-Carpio [@jagracar](https://twitter.com/jagracar) for public data collection.*

-Published under the Creative Commons Attribution 4.0 International License [(CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)
+Published under the Creative Commons Attribution-NonCommercial 4.0 International License [(CC BY-NC 4.0)](https://creativecommons.org/licenses/by/4.0/)